-The fact is the majority of solar panels are designed to be self-cleaning, and as such require relatively little cleaning.
+Well, it is true that the majority of solar panels are promoted as being self-cleaning, and so should require relatively little additional cleaning.

 However, "self-cleaning" is a bit of a misnomer, like "self-cleaning" windows.
-For sure they don't need cleaning so frequently ... but they do need regular cleaning to remain efficient.
+For sure they don't need cleaning so frequently, but they do need regular cleaning to remain efficient producers of electricity.

-Quick tip: Grime and bird poo doesn't need to cover an entire solar panel to have a negative effect on it's performance.
+Quick tip: Grime, bird poo and heavy dust don't need to cover an entire solar panel to have a negative effect on it's performance.

-In certain situations, such as solar panels mounted in a particularly dry area (allowing dust and bird droppings to build up) or where the solar panel's tilt angle is less than five degrees, most manufacturers recommend regular cleaning to ensure the panels continue to work efficiently.
+In certain situations, such as solar panels mounted in a particularly dry area (allowing dust and bird droppings to build up), or where the solar panel's tilt angle is less than five degrees, most manufacturers recommend regular cleaning to ensure the panels continue to work efficient as electricity generators.

-Quick tip: In hard water areas it is crucial to wipe all water from the solar panels to prevent limescale/calcium building up.
+Quick tip: In hard water areas* it is crucial to wipe all such water, if used, from the solar panels before they dry, to prevent limescale/calcium building up.

 If you are in any doubt about the best way to clean solar panels we suggest contacting the manufacturers of the panels and asking for their advice.